reddogproductions/AzureDemoLab/README.md

 There are a few ways to contribute to this project:

-1. 'attach' your AIRS subscription to the tenant (Azure Lighthouse) and build services on top of the environment
+1. help with the lifecycle management of the project

-2. help with the project
+2. 'attach' your AIRS subscription to the tenant (Azure Lighthouse) and build services on top of the demo environment

 3. help with documentation: